-What follows is an alphabetical list of bands we like to claim are Woking / GU Postcode – Well, they at least featured heavily in the Woking music scene and the columns of Soundscene – with links to their page here on OurSoundscene.org or our old Facebook group.
+What follows is an alphabetical list of bands we like to claim are from the Woking / GU Postcode area – Well, they at least featured heavily in the Woking music scene and the columns of Soundscene – with links to their page here on OurSoundscene.org or our old Facebook group.
 If a band has no link then we have no image/s, but we’ll include a write up of what we know here.
-If you have images, information, memories, etc. we’d love to see/hear them, simply comment on a bands page or email david.shephard@hotmail.com.
+If you have images, information, memories, etc. we’d love to see/hear them, simply comment on a bands page or email: david.shephard@hotmail.com.

 33AD (c’90-’91) – See: https://www.facebook.com/media/set/?set=oa.10157309465876476&type=3